kfinlayson/Tech_Writing2_Calculate/README.md

 Key Statements
 ==================================
 In the body of the program a switch function is used to help the program respond to the user's input.
-In essence, it is a very useful selection statement that responds to the user's input.
+In essence, it is a very useful selection statement that responds to the user's input in this case.

 ```
 switch (circle) {